STPv22/1v1.lol-hacked/README.md

 T to toggle softaim (aimbot)

-in the code you may see aim and blink. they do not work.
 ESP best works in 1v1, b/c in Zone Duos it creates weird shapes.
-I'll find better hacks soon, if anyone can find better ones, create an issue and send the link. (prefferably a repository)
+I am currently looking for rapid fire. if you find the script for it on greasyfork or smh,